livan3li/SearchNavigate/README.md

       3. MicroServices/StreamReader/Program.cs : line 23
   6. Database migrations that is inside Persistance project must be updated by following command (in Vs Code Terminal) to create tables and relations.
      - ```dotnet-ef database update --context SearchNavigateDbContext  --project Infrastructure/Persistence --startup-project API```
+     - After running database update command, DataSeeding must be called only once when API is started in order to create data in database.
+This can be done by uncommenting 23th line in Infrastructure/Persistence/Extensions/Registration.cs.